RapNet

-RapNet is an online trading platform for diamonds, gemstones, and jewelry.
+RapNet, now known as Rapaport Trade, is an online trading platform for diamonds, gemstones, and jewelry.'
 It was launched in 1996 and is operated by the Rapaport Group.

 Overview

 RapNet was founded in 1996 by Martin Rapaport.
 It was initially called the Internet Diamond Exchange (INDEX), but was later renamed to RapNet.
 The platform originally provided diamond trading services before expanding to other items such as gemstones and jewelry.
 It operates as a subsidiary of the Rapaport Group.

 In 2014 RapNet removed all diamonds graded by EGL laboratories, due to grading standards.
 In 2016 the platform began listing diamonds with reports from the GHI Gemological Laboratory and De Beers’ International Institute of Diamond Grading and Research (IIDGR).

 By 2019 RapNet began allowing jewelry listings in addition to loose diamonds.
 In 2025 it added a service for trading colored gemstones in collaboration with the American Gem Trade Association (AGTA).

 The platform functions as a subscription-based marketplace and is limited to trade professionals such as jewelers, diamond and gemstone dealers, and manufacturers.
 RapNet uses the Rapaport Diamond Report as the standard diamond price list, and also maintains the RapNet Diamond Index (RAPI), which tracks average asking prices on the platform.

+In 2026, RapNet was rebranded as Rapaport Trade as part of a wider Rapaport Group rebrand to bring its pricing, trading, market intelligence, auctions, and news platforms under a single brand.